Tech Hub

 Sensors

-Please read our paper on Maintenence of Shut off Valves and sensors
+Please read our paper on Maintenance of Shut off Valves and Sensors

 This can be caused by water ingress on the speed sensor or its connecting cable.
 Try temporarily disconnecting it from the processor to see if the alarm stops.
 If it does then the offending sensor/cable is determined and can be replaced.